 “Do parents have any important long-term effects on the development of their child’s personality?
 This article examines the evidence and concludes that the answer is no.” Thus begins Judith Rich Harris’s groundbreaking 1995 Psychological Review article, “Where is the child’s environment?
 A group socialization theory of development.”

 Judith Rich Harris is one of the most unconventional heroes of behavior genetics.
 In 1960, she was a graduate student in psychology at Harvard University.
 After receiving her Master’s degree, she was dismissed from the program by the then acting department chair, George A. Miller, who thought Harris was not smart enough to earn a Ph.D.
-Thirty-five years later, while supporting herself by writing psychology textbooks, Harris worked on her group socialization theory of development and published it in the prestigious academic journal Psychological Review.
+While supporting herself by writing psychology textbooks 35 years later, Harris worked on her group socialization theory of development and published it in the prestigious academic journal Psychological Review.
 In 1997, her article won an award from the American Psychological Association, the George A. Miller Award for an Outstanding Recent Article in General Psychology.
 Yes, as Harris herself puts it, God has a sense of humor.

 Behavior geneticists decompose total variance in personality and behavior into three components: heritability (genes), shared environment (everything that happens within the family that makes siblings from one family similar to each other but different from those from another family), and unshared environment (everything that happens within and outside the family that makes siblings from one family different from each other).
 Behavior geneticists contend that the rough rule of thumb when it comes to the determinants of child development is 50-0-50, that is, roughly 50% of the variance in personality, behavior, and other traits is heritable (influenced by genes), roughly 0% by the shared environment (what happens within the family and is experienced by all siblings), and roughly 50% by the nonshared environment (what happens inside and outside of the family, not shared by siblings).